+Is it safe to climb Kilimanjaro?
+We get asked this question a lot – and rightly so!
 Being serious about climbing Kilimanjaro means you have to be serious about Kilimanjaro safety.
-In this article we are going to cover the best practice mount Kilimanjaro safety measures together with high altitude sickness and the symptoms.
+In this article we are going to cover the best practice Mount Kilimanjaro safety measures to ensure that your climb is as safe and stress free as possible.
 It is a hard climb and should not be underestimated.
 Every year, around 1,000 people are evacuated from the mountain.
 Approximately 10 deaths are reported.
-Without doing the necessary research and choosing a qualified tour operator, therefore, you are putting yourself in serious danger.
+Without doing the necessary research and choosing a qualified Kilimanjaro tour operator, therefore, you are putting yourself in serious danger.

 We cover each of these in depth below.
 Please remember that the purpose of this article is not to scare you, but to keep you well informed.
 At Follow Alice our priority is your safety.
 We want you to know how to climb Kilimanjaro and how to do it in the safest way possible.
 It is safe to climb Kilimanjaro, but only when you are educated on the risks.
 Its a challenge, but thats what its all about right!?

 Put simply, safety on Kilimanjaro is so important because it’s a hard climb.
 Standing at 5,895 meters (19,341 feet), Kilimanjaro is classified as an extreme altitude mountain trek.
-Learn about what it is like to climb Kilimanjaro.
-You definitely don’t need to be an athlete to climb Kilimanjaro.
-Yet doing the necessary mental and physical training is essential to a safe and successful summit.
-Learn more about what you need to prepare to climb Kilimanjaro.
+If you’ve ever wondered what it is like to climb Kilimanjaro, it’s good to highlight that you definitely don’t need to be an athlete to climb Kilimanjaro, but doing the necessary mental and physical training is essential to a safe and successful summit.

 Altitude sickness, or Acute Mountain Sickness (AMS), is a negative health effect of high altitude.
 The percentage of oxygen in the atmosphere at sea level is about 21%.
 As you climb higher up the mountain the percentage remains the same but the number of oxygen molecules per breath is reduced.
 At 12,000 feet (3,600 m) there are roughly 40% fewer oxygen molecules per breath.
 The body therefore finds it hard to adapt and function as normal with less oxygen.